-In 2021, 4 rectification orders were issued by the Minister of Internal Affairs and Communications against a telephone forwarding service provider.
-This happens when the competent administrative agency that receives the opinion statements issued by the National Public Safety Commission and the National Police Agency issues a rectification order against a specified business operator if such specified business operator mentioned in such opinion statements is deemed to have violated the provisions of the Act on Prevention of Transfer of Criminal Proceeds.(see Table 5-2)
+In 2022, 3 rectification orders were issued by the Minister of Internal Affairs and Communications against telephone forwarding service providers, and 1 rectification order was issued by the Minister of Economy, Trade and Industry against a postal receiving service provider.
+They are issued when the competent administrative agency that receives opinion statements issued by the National Public Safety Commission and the National Police Agency issues a rectification order against a specified business operator if such specified business operator mentioned in such opinion statements is deemed to have violated the provisions of the Act on Prevention of Transfer of Criminal Proceeds.